junxit/us-congress-bills-115/bill.md

     - **(D)** recommendations to improve risk identification, reduction, and communication to landowners and local governments;
     - **(E)** recommendations to improve landslide hazard preparedness and emergency response activities under this section; and
     - **(F)** such other findings as the Secretary determines appropriate.
+- **(g)** *Sunset* This program, including any reporting requirements, shall sunset on the date that is seven years after the date of enactment.

 ## § 4.
 Ground subsidence